rmassidda/ml-project-19/report/report.md

 ## Validation
 The lack of a reliable external test set led to the development of a strategy to assess the performances of the model by using an internal one.
-Because of the explicit requirement to plot the learning curve of the selected final model against both the training and the test set, double cross validation has been avoided, since it produces only a scalar value representing the risk of the family of models.
+Because of the explicit requirement to plot the learning curve of the selected final model against both the training and the test set, double cross validation has been discarded as an assessment procedure, since it produces only a scalar value representing the risk of the family of models.
 Given this constraint in the validation procedure, the dataset is partitioned in development set and test set by random sampling without replacement in proportion $80/20\%$.
 The development set is then used for model selection purposes through a cross validation procedure, while the test set is used to assess the selected final model.

 The model selection follows a grid search approach, implemented in `grid.py` as a function capable to perform the Cartesian product over the set of relevant values for each hyperparameter, returning an iterable over all the sound combinations.
 The grid search is used for model selection, executing the $k$-fold cross validation algorithm implemented in `validation.py` for each possible combination.
 The implementation shuffles the data, uses by default $k=5$ folds over the development set, dividing it in training set and validation set, and finally returns the best hyperparameter selection.
+The chosen model is that with the minimum average error on the validation sets.
+To take advantage of parallelism, trainings are executed simultaneously on all the available CPUs.

-Given the final choice of hyperparameters, a new model is trained again by using the whole development set.
+Given a final choice of hyperparameters, a new model is trained again by using the whole development set.
+If the chosen model used early stopping as a stopping criterion in the model selection phase, then $\overline{ERR}_{TR}$, the average training error reached on the training sets, is computed.
+Then, the last training stops when an error of $\overline{ERR}_{TR}$ has been reached on the training set.

 By using the internal test partition extracted from the dataset, it is then possible to assess the final model and obtain the loss information needed to plot the learning curve of the model.